 The Fellowship has engaged with Ofsted and the DFE in recent months through meetings and conversations and we have been able to establish a useful stream of communication, enabling us to maintain exemptions, advise on inspection styles going forward and inform the regulators regarding the content and context of Steiner Education.Steiner Waldorf Schools Fellowship, Autumn Newsletter 2019

 Our latest progress monitoring report, confirms that the school is making clear progress towards meeting all the standards required of independent schools.
-In particular, the work undertaken in Secondary years on careers has been recognised and this standard has now been met.
+In particular, the work undertaken in secondary years (Ofsted: Personal Development>Preparation for next stage) on careers has been recognised and this standard has now been met.

 “Pupils are well informed about different routes they can take to achieve their goals.
 They are confident and ambitious for their future.”Ofsted Monitoring Inspection, 21 January 2020

 We continue to work with the Steiner Waldorf Schools Fellowship and are fully committed to develop and present the curriculum to Ofsted’s acceptance.
 The inspection framework is changing, there is now recognition that the mental health of both pupils and staff is critical to providing a good ‘well rounded’ education.

 Following the Ofsted inspection in November 2018, we received a Monitoring Inspection (report published September 2019).

 We were very disappointed with the inspection in November, the school and all its staff have been working incredibly hard in order to meet the Ofsted requirements having previously been awarded a GOOD School status by SIS in June 2018.